The sand dunes at the end of Limantour Spit provided plenty of panoramic views. |

 With the sun starting to set, I hiked up the nearly 300 foot high dunes just above this section of beach to see if I could “ski” down them by fishtailing the Pugsley all the way to the bottom.
 I trudged up the steep dunes and took a few minutes at the top to eat some food and take in the view.
 The scenery was unbelievably expansive and spectacular, and the white cliffs make it look like I was on the coast of England rather than Northern California.
 In fact, the British explorer Sir Francis Drake landed in Point Reyes in 1597 and proclaimed the area “New England,” in part because of the white cliffs.

-providing plenty of fun slopes to ride down.
+These dunes span for about a mile, providing plenty of fun slopes to ride down. |

 I took my time on top of the dunes enjoying the view, watching the sea lions off across the Estero and listening to the shore birds squalking.
 As the sun went down and the light started to wane, I successfully surfed down the dunes a few times, slowly making my way back in the direction I’d come.
 When the dunes began to peter out, I headed back down to the beach and sped toward the fire road, reaching the main road just as the sun set and the cold crept in.